Small Community Drought Relief

 The Small Community Drought Relief Program (Program) is one of the Department of Water Resources’ (DWR's) Drought Relief Grant Programs that offers immediate and near-term financial and technical assistance to small communities facing water supply challenges because of the current drought.
 The Program was authorized by the Legislature pursuant to the Budget Act of 2021 and as amended in 2022 (Stats.
 2022, ch.
 44, § 25).

-Of the $200 million allocated under Budget 2021 for the Program, a total of $190 million in funding was made available for grants for eligible projects.
+Of the $200 million allocated under Budget 2021 for the Program, a total of $185 million in funding was made available for grants for eligible projects.
 This funding has already been committed to 89 projects.
+In addition, another $5 million was made available for the county drought resilience planning program that intends to help the counties to establish standing drought task forces or to develop the county drought resilience plans, per Senate Bill 552.
+See the application instructions for DWR’s county drought resilience planning program below under “Resources”.
 Under Budget 2022, another $95 million was made available to continue the Program and $20 million was made available to initiate a tank program.
 The tank program intends to provide household water storage tanks and hauled water for California residents whose wells have gone dry due to the ongoing drought.
 For more information on DWR’s tank program, see the program flyer.
-DWR continues accepting applications for eligible projects on a non-competitive first-come, first-served basis and may priorities urgent/emergency applications.
+DWR continues accepting applications for eligible projects on a non-competitive first-come, first-served basis and may prioritize urgent/emergency applications.

 DWR announced the first batch of funding on August 11, 2021.
 The list of awarded projects and map of funding locations can be found in the Funded Projects link under Drought Related Pages on the top right-hand side of this page.